About Breast Cancer

 Breast cancer is a type of cancer where cells in the breast tissue divide and grow without normal control.
 It is a widespread and random disease, striking women and men of all ages and races.
 The exact cause of the disease is unknown, and at this time, there is no cure.

 Making sense of the complex world of breast cancer can be overwhelming.
 Whether you are facing a personal diagnosis or that of a friend or loved one, there are many steps you can take to help you better understand the many faces of this disease.
 Learn about your personal risk and ways to take an active role in your breast health.
-Read about being a survivor, or offering your support to a breast cancer survivor.
 Find local resources available to assist you.
 Becoming informed and empowered is the first step in battling this disease.

 Early detection is our best weapon in the fight against breast cancer.
 Susan G. Komen recommends practicing Breast Self Awareness as listed below: